• facebook

 Office 365 File Sharing Tools

-Now, let’s delve into the functionality of both these tools, which might seem a bit complex to users.
-To make it clearer, we’ve outlined their functionalities point-by-point.
+Now, coming to the functionality of both these tools, it is a bit complicated to understand for users.
+So, we enlisted their functionality point-by-point.

 OneDrive